MobiKin

 Q2: How to transfer a compressed file of 4GB or larger to a USB drive?

-For USB flash drives facing limitations with files larger than 4GB, you can resolve this by reformatting.
+For USB flash drives facing limitations with files larger than 4GB, resolve this by reformatting.
 Follow these steps:

 • Insert the USB flash drive and back up all files to your computer.